Roger-Heathcote/flashcards/cards/html.md

 `<pre>`

-## What tags are used to show some text, with further text revealed upon clicking.
+## What tags are used to show some content, with further content revealed upon clicking.
 What is this known as?
-What is it also a good idea to do when you use them/
+What is it also a good idea to do when you use them?

 `<summary>` and `<details>`.
 This is known as "disclosure element".
 It is a good idea to set `<summary>`'s cursor to "pointer"